Finding the right bankruptcy lawyer may be the difference between a successful bankruptcy and a nightmare.

-Choosing a lawyer you can talk to is critical.
+Choosing a lawyer you can talk to is critical because the basic bankruptcy bargain is full disclosure in exchange for discharge of debts.

 You’ll be disclosing lots of information normally held confidential.